 Acupuncture and hot flashes

 To investigate further, the researchers decided to focus predominantly on one outcome — hot flashes.
-Often continuing for a number of
+Often continuing for a number of years, hot flashes affect more than three-quarters of people who experience the menopause, and they can be distressing.

 Their study included 70 women who were experiencing menopause.
 The team gave half of the women one 15-minute session of standardized acupuncture a week for 5 weeks.
 The acupuncturists involved in the study had an average of 14 years' worth of experience.